Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

             time.sleep(0.01)
 ```

-The functions used to control the SpiderPi Pro's movement are listed below.
+The functions used to control the SpiderPi Pro’s movement are listed below.

 | **Function**                                  | **Usage**                           |
 | --------------------------------------------- | ----------------------------------- |